-Editor’s note, September 2017: Everything DiSC Workplace is now available in Chinese, Danish, Dutch, English, Estonian, Finnish, French, German, Indonesian, Italian, Japanese, Maltese, Norwegian, Polish, Spanish, Swedish, and Turkish.
+Editor’s note, September 2021: Everything DiSC Workplace is now available in Brazilian Portuguese, Chinese, Danish, Dutch, English, Estonian, Finnish, French, German, Indonesian, Italian, Japanese, Maltese, Norwegian, Polish, Spanish, Swedish, and Turkish.

 To find out more about the translation of Everything DiSC Workplace assessment and profile report, we spoke with two members of the product development team from the Workplace Learning Solutions group at Wiley: Susie Kukkonen, VP and director, and Laurie Diethelm, manager.

 “We have a fairly significant Spanish market both in the U.S. and worldwide, so it’s one of the languages we focused on developing early on,” said Kukkonen.

 The product development team has redesigned their translation processes to address the more dynamic Everything DiSC products, which take advantage of adaptive testing technology to create highly personalized reports.

 “Our translation process starts with a glossary, which includes all the key terminology across the entire Everything DiSC product line,” explained Kukkonen.
 “This ensures we use consistent language across products, as well as providing an opportunity to get buy-in on terminology from our partners in the relevant language market.”

 “Once we have settled on a glossary, we have the items translated,” continued Kukkonen.
 This includes extra items that are used to validate the assessment in each language.
 Once all the items are translated, they are back-translated into English by a different translator.
 Each item is checked to determine if any meaning was lost in translation.
 If so, the item is reworked until the meaning is clearly what was intended.